bruab/bruab.github.io/free-courses/switch-to-linux.md

 title: I will help you switch to Linux
 ---

+**Note:** This offer never took off, so I removed the signup form.
+Just [get in touch](/contact) if you want to try it :)

 In this [hybrid email course](/hybrid-email-course), I'll troubleshoot, coach, and commiserate until you're able to use Linux for (most of) your daily computing needs.

-{% include email_form.html %}

 ## Why switch?